 Registration uses are authorized by 119.071(5), F.S.

 Issuance of Form 1098T for tuition payment reports are authorized by 26 USC 3402, 6051.

 CROP uses are authorized by 1007.34(4)(F)(1), F.S.

-Under rules adopted by the United States Department of Defense, the College, if requested, must provide to the U.S. military the student’s name, address, telephone number, date and place of birth, level of education, current major, and degrees received.
+Under rules adopted by the United States Department of Defense, the College, if requested, must provide to the U.S. military the student’s name, address, telephone number, date and place of birth, level of education, current major and degrees received.

-If the student places a hold on his/her record through FERPA, information will not be given to the military.
+If the student places a hold on their record through FERPA, information will not be given to the military.
 However, the student then would need to authorize, in writing to the Office of the Registrar, each individual disclosure of any information.